-Our use of CGA's or Volta's publicly disclosed information could result in unanticipated liabilities or expenses, increase the cost of integrating the companies or adversely affect our operational and development plan and our results of operations and financial condition.
+Our use of CGA's, Volta's or Papillon's publicly disclosed information could result in unanticipated liabilities or expenses, increase the cost of integrating the companies or adversely affect our operational and development plan and our results of operations and financial condition.

-Unless otherwise indicated herein, all historical information regarding CGA and Volta and the property interests that we acquired pursuant to our acquisition of CGA and Volta, respectively, including financial information and mineral reserves and resources, has been derived from publicly disclosed information.
-Although we have no reason to doubt the accuracy or completeness of such publicly disclosed information, any inaccuracy or material omission in CGA's or Volta's publicly disclosed information could result in unanticipated liabilities or expenses, increase the cost of integrating the companies or adversely affect our operational and development plan and our results of operations and financial condition.
+Unless otherwise indicated herein, all historical information regarding CGA, Volta and Papillon and the property interests that we acquired pursuant to our acquisition of CGA, Volta and Papillon respectively, including financial information and Mineral Reserves and Resources, has been derived from publicly disclosed information.
+Although we have no reason to doubt the accuracy or completeness of such publicly disclosed information, any inaccuracy or material omission in CGA's, Papillon's or Volta's publicly disclosed information could result in unanticipated liabilities or expenses, increase the cost of integrating the companies or adversely affect our operational and development plan and our results of operations and financial condition.